 In this case the traversal context is used to pass the int value to be inserted.
 The traversal calls the matching combine method after stepping into each object.
 For a leaf we return a new node containing the inserted data.
-When the method for node matches, we compare the inserted value to the node's data, recursing into the correct sub-tree and reconstructing the resulting node after insertion.
+If the method for node matches, then we compare the inserted value to be sure it goes into the correct sub-tree, reconstructing resulting the node after insertion.
 When traversing with onestep, the Control object used is actually Control.nowhere(), telling the traversal not to explore any edges, but there are several other useful creators for various scenarios.
 Figure 10 shows a traversal implementation of minimum, returning the smallest value stored in a given bst.
 To guide the traversal we pass a control object, constructed with Control.only(...) that tells the traversal to recurse into the left field of a node, which is exactly where the minimum value will be.